adhocore/docker-lemp/README.md

 [`adhocore/lemp`](https://hub.docker.com/r/adhocore/lemp) is a minimal single container LEMP full stack for local development.

+> If you want to try out preview build of PHP 8.3alpha, use image `adhocore/lemp:8.3a`.

-> If you want to use PHP7.4 on LEMP stack then head over to [`adhocore/lemp:7.4`](7.4.Dockerfile).
+> If you _must_ use PHP7.4 on LEMP stack then head over to [`adhocore/lemp:7.4`](7.4.Dockerfile).

 It is quick jumpstart for onboarding you into docker based development.
-The download size is just about ~360MB which is tiny considering how much tools and stuffs it contains.
+The download size is just about ~350MB which is tiny considering how much tools and stuffs it contains.

 The docker container `adhocore/lemp` is composed of: